 Hydrofluoric acid (HF) is an extremely corrosive liquid and vapor with a pungent, irritating odor.
 HF solutions are extremely hazardous and can cause serious health effects by any route of exposure.
 Unlike other mineral acids, they pose health hazards in addition to acid burns.
 The HF molecule readily penetrates the skin undissociated and can cause deep tissue damage, including destruction of the bone.
 Systemic effects can occur when fluoride ions bind to calcium and magnesium, forming insoluble salts.
 The depletion of calcium (hypocalcemia) or magnesium (hypomagnesemia) can lead to cardiac arrythemias and death.
 Exposing only 1% of the body surface area (approximately the palm of your hand) to 50% or stronger solutions to can be fatal.
 Exposure to dilute solutions (<20%) may not cause immediate pain or visible skin damage, but destruction of deeper tissues can continue and remain unnoticed for over 24 hours.
 Damage to the finger tips is especially painful and difficult to treat and often requires removal of the nail.
 It is critical to seek medical attention after any exposure, even if it seems minor and no pain is observed.
+Please take one of these documents with you here or here.
 Work with HF requires that the antidote calcium gluconate gel be readily available.

 HF vapors are irritating to the eyes.
 Even small splashes can cause severe and irreversible eye damage.
 Contact lenses should not be worn when handling HF.